lukewhite32/Expiration-date-tracker/README.md

 Entirely written by me with some help from the internet.

 And no, I don't care if you use it.
-No copyright laws will sentence you to prison; in fact, I encourage you to use it.
+No copyright laws will sentence you to prison (hopefully).